sylk80/tictactoe_team/docs/BACKLOG.md

 ## User Story 3 - draw condition

-:radio_button: As a game observer
+As a game observer

-:arrow_right: I want to see a TicTacToe game play between two BOTs
+I want to see a TicTacToe game play between two BOTs

-:arrow_left: So that I can see how the game can end with a draw
+So that I can see how the game can end with a draw

 ### User acceptance test 3.1 - Game ends with a draw

-:heavy_plus_sign: Given a mark is placed in the ninth round
+Given a mark is placed in the ninth round

-:construction: When none of the marks fulfil a winning condition
+When none of the marks fulfil a winning condition

-:heavy_exclamation_mark: Then the game ends and the results are printed
+Then the game ends and the results are printed

 #### Unit tests

-:heavy_exclamation_mark: Then the "GAME ENDS WITH A DRAW!" message is printed
+Then the "GAME ENDS WITH A DRAW!" message is printed

-:heavy_exclamation_mark: Then the game ends
+Then the game ends

 #### Tech debt